Snapchat is one of the most popular social networks in the world with users sending over 400 million 'Snaps' every single day.

 Discover how Snapchat works and learn the hazards every parents need to be aware of.
+For more advice on keeping your children safe online BT recommends visiting Internet Matters, a not for profit e-safety organisation.

 Who can get a Snapchat account?